equinix-labs/terraform-equinix-metal-vcf/README.md

 #### Physical Hardware and ESXi Host

 * Hardware and firmware (including HBA and BIOS) is configured for vSAN.
-  * > **Note:** The Equinix Support team can assist with ensuring that BIOS configuration is brought into compliance with vSAN recommendations should it be discovered that this is not already the case.
+  * **Note:** The Equinix Support team can assist with ensuring that BIOS configuration is brought into compliance with vSAN recommendations should it be discovered that this is not already the case.

 * Physical hardware health status is 'healthy' without any errors.

-  * > **Note:** The Equinix Support team can assist with ensuring hardware is brought into a healthy state should it be discovered otherwise.
+  * **Note:** The Equinix Support team can assist with ensuring hardware is brought into a healthy state should it be discovered otherwise.

 * ~~All hosts are in synchronization with a central time server (NTP).~~

-  * > ~~**Note:** While this module does configure the user provided NTP server details, the provided NTP server IP must be reachable by the Metal Instances through VRF Interconnection.~~
+  * ~~**Note:** While this module does configure the user provided NTP server details, the provided NTP server IP must be reachable by the Metal Instances through VRF Interconnection.~~

 #### Supporting Infrastructure

 * DNS server for name resolution.
 Management IP of hosts is registered and queryable as both a forward (hostname-to-IP), and reverse (IP-to-Hostname) entry.
-  * > **Note:** While this module does configure the user provided DNS server details, the provided DNS server IP must be reachable by the Metal Instances through VRF Interconnection.
+  * **Note:** While this module does configure the user provided DNS server details, the provided DNS server IP must be reachable by the Metal Instances through VRF Interconnection.

 ---

 ### This module _does_ provide for the following VCF Infrastructure requirements as required by Cloud Builder

-#### Physical Network
+#### Network

 * Top of Rack switches are configured.
 Each host and NIC in the management domain must have the same network configuration.
 No ethernet link aggregation technology (LAG/VPC/LACP) is being used.